vasilakisfil/Introspected-REST/README.md

 In either case, given that very few has really implemented a Roy-compliant REST API means that Roy himself failed to explain his model correctly.

-We need to be brave enough and move on.
+We need to be brave enough and move on: Roy's HATOEAS-based REST model can be declared as deprecated.

 Introspected REST is an alternative backwards compatible API.
 No breaking changes are needed.